saulaxel/vim-next-object/README.md

             <C-h>

-        Output 1 (▒ means start and end of selection):
+        Result 1 (▒ means start and end of selection):

             fun1()
             {▒